Water when on ecstasy?

 Dear Well, that’s all…,

-There is indeed danger in overhydrating with some drugs — and ecstasy is one of them.
-When you drink too much water may cause hyponatremia (abnormally low sodium, also known as salt, in the blood) by diluting the sodium levels in the body.
-Essentially, this is when the body has too much water, not enough sodium).
+You're correct, there's some concern in overhydrating with certain drugs — and ecstasy is one of them.
+Drinking too much water may cause hyponatremia (abnormally low sodium, also known as salt, in the blood) by diluting the sodium levels in the body.
+Essentially, this is when the body has too much water and not enough sodium.
 Some ecstasy users will drink too much water without sufficiently replacing depleted sodium and this puts them at risk for not only hyponatremia, but also cerebral edema (swelling of cells in the brain).
 These conditions can put people at risk of serious complications such as seizures or even a coma (more on these in a bit).

 If you or someone you know chooses to use ecstasy, you can reduce the likelihood of hyponatremia by drinking water slowly (versus guzzling a lot at once) and by consuming no more than one to two cups per hour.
 It’s preferable to drink a sports drink to help replenish electrolytes (sodium is an electrolyte!) and even noshing on a salty snack.
 Also, taking breaks from the dance floor may help reduce the fluid and salt lost through sweating.
 Like most drugs, if you choose to use, it’s often a good idea to take them with someone you trust who can look out for your physical and mental well-being.
 You can learn more about ecstasy and other drugs that are sometimes used at parties through Dance Safe, a peer-led, harm reduction organization.
 You might also check out other related Q&As in the Go Ask Alice!
 Alcohol and Other Drugs archive.

 Can’t find information on the site about your health concern or issue?